Tail Talk: What Is Your Cat Trying to Tell You?

 Cats use their tails for all sorts of things — from balancing to marking their territory to just generally looking dead sexy.
 But more than anything, cats wag their tails to communicate, both with humans and with other cats.
 And while other forms of cat communication can be quite difficult to decipher — Why do you keep meowing at me?
 I already fed you and cleaned your litter box! — “tail talk” is generally pretty straightforward and easy to understand, according to cat behaviorist and Wildest expert, Cristin Tamburo, CFTBS, CAFTP.
 “Cats are actually quite communicative creatures,” she says, “and their tails often tell most of the story.”
+Even a cat biting their tail could be trying to tell you something.
 Here, 10 cat tail movement meanings.

 1. Sticking Straight Up